chintingliao/chintingliao.github.io/essays/Rules, Standards and Norms.md

 ## Computer Science

-In ICS 314, "[I]f you can only implement one software engineering technique to improve quality, it should be coding standards."
+"[I]f you can only implement one software engineering technique to improve quality, it should be coding standards."
+I copied with sentence from my ICS 314 course because the idea of standards could also apply to the computer science.
+By following the coding standards, teammates could take less time on understand what you did in the program/project and more easy to cooperate with you.
+The efficency might be one of the important things in software development process.
+My experience of integrated development environments was IntelliJ, and ESLint was used in my ICS 314 for implementing coding standards.
+It was not painful for me since the errors were easy to fix, but still curious about how the coding standards were made and decided.